 Q: What is the DNP?

 Designed to be a hands-on qualification, the Doctor of Nursing Practice (DNP) is a terminal degree focused on clinical practice.
 Like the MD or DDS, the DNP will allow you to incorporate doctoral coursework into your day-to-day tasks.
+Learn more about the history, purpose, and requirements of DNP programs in our What is a DNP Degree guide.

 Q: What is the Purpose of the DNP?